Call for Participation

 For industry professionals, CHI practitioners, and researchers who want to reflect on and share their personal GenAI use.
 No prior research required—lived experience is the contribution.
 A short paragraph is enough; our framework is there if you want to go deeper.

-• 1 page or a short paragraph
+• 1 page

 • Free format — no template required